waterai12/waterai121.github.io/README.md

 ## Welcome to Jiang Yunkai's personal Page

-I am a postgraduate student in School of Automataion, China University of Geosciences(CUG).
-Before that, I studied as an undergraduate in CUG from 2014 to 2018.
+I am currently working at iflytek, where my main responsibilities include training and inference of LLM, as well as participating in RAG, Agent, and other directions.
+Prior to this, I studied at China University of Geosciences(CUG) from 2014 to 2022.

 ### Research Interests